University of Massachusetts Medical School-Baystate

 We have the national reputation and diversity of opportunities that come from being a large tertiary medical center.

-But, with our small class size, you will experience the hands-on learning seen more commonly in smaller settings.
+But, with our small classes, you will have the hands-on learning seen more commonly in smaller settings.

 We are national experts in population health, clinical effectiveness, and outcomes research.